About the Attractions in Mallorca

 Every year, Mallorca jam packs its calendar of events appealing to a whole range of people with different interests.
 From classical music festivals to top international DJ sets, wine fairs, sailing regattas, market days and, of course, a never ending list of traditional festivals.
 Join in one of the many traditional fiestas in Mallorca and you will be completely enchanted by the island and its people.
 Many of these festivals are religious or agricultural in origin and a few date back to the time of the Christian conquest.
 Every town and village has its saint's day, whose eve (revelta) is marked by a verbena (a street party) with music, dancing, fireworks, fancy dress and, of course, a Spanish feast.
-Battles are acted out between devils and heroic women, or Christians and Moors; people prance about as horses, and a good time is had by all.
+Battles are acted out between devils and heros or Christians and Moors and a good time is had by all.
 Public transport is good and well linked, especially in the holiday resorts, if you don't have access to your own wheels.

 There are several natural parks in Mallorca.
 The main one are the Serra de Tramuntana mountains that run up the west coast.
 The highest peak here is the Puig Major, with1445 metres, and the whole area has World Heritage Status from UNESCO.
 There are great walking trails to be explored, and the small hilly roads are very popular with cyclists and car road trippers.
 The other main area is the Llevant Natural Park in the north east, where the rugged hilly landscape overlooks the coast.
 Mallorca’s wetlands are also famous, with more than 400 different species of flora found in the large area of S’Albufera Nature Reserve.
 These wetlands are prime spots for bird watching; the main local bird species include Black Vulture, Eleonora's Falcon, Audouin's Gull, Moustached Warbler, Balearic Shearwater and Balearic (Marmora's) Warbler.